cameronbroe/RedditDailySoup/arch/README.md

   * Calls out to Newsletter Rendering Service to get HTML for a user's newsletter
   * Forwards rendered HTML to email and Slack delivery services to deliver newsletters

+* Newsletter Rendering Service
+  * Takes requests with subreddit data and returns HTML for the rendered newsletter

 * Delivery Services
   * Email delivery service handles sending emails
   * Slack delivery service handles sending Slack messages